ziraax/GNNMolProp/README.md

 ## Results

-The model achieves competitive performance on Tox21 molecular toxicity prediction tasks:
+The model achieves good performance on Tox21 molecular toxicity prediction tasks:
 - Multi-task AUC scores across 12 toxicity endpoints
 - Proper handling of missing labels through masking
 - Robust training with early stopping and checkpointing

+However, due to the high imbalance in the dataset, additional work is required to address this problem.

 ## Design Principles